digital-asset/hub-automation-example/java/README.md

 If you would like to accept traffic to that endpoint, you can run a webserver running on the default `0.0.0.0:8080`.
 A request pointed directly to the webhook URL will be routed to the root `/` of your server.

+An example of a small HTTP sever with endpoints exposing [PQS queries](#participant-query-store-pqs-usage) can be found in [PqsHttpServer.java](src/main/java/examples/automation/PqsHttpServer.java).

 ## Automation Code
 JVM automations running on Daml Hub generally use the [Daml Java Bindings](https://docs.daml.com/app-dev/bindings-java/index.html#java-bindings) to react to incoming Daml contracts.